Limits and Singularities of Normal Functions: Abstract

 \section{Abstract}

-We construct a collection of higher Chow cycles on certain surfaces in $\mathbb{P}^3$ of degree $d \ge 4$ which degenerate to an arrangement of $d$ planes in general position.
-The Abel-Jacobi values of these higher Chow cycles define admissible normal functions over this family of surfaces.
-We show that some of these admissible normal functions have non-trivial singularities for general $d$, and others have non-trivial limits when $d = 4$.
-Moreover, our proof implies that these higher Chow cycles are enough to show the surjectivity of the real regulator map when $d = 4$.
+We find a new method to detect the linearly independence of $\mathbb{R}$-regulator indecomposable $K_1$-cycles which is based on the singularities and limits of admissible normal functions.
+We also construct a collection of higher Chow cycles on certain surfaces in $\mathbb{P}^3$ of degree $d \ge 4$ which degenerate to an arrangement of $d$ planes in general position.
+By applying our method, we show that these higher Chow cycles are enough to show the surjectivity of the real regulator map when $d = 4$.
 Hence our construction gives a new explicit proof of the Hodge-$\mathcal{D}$-Conjecture for a certain type of $K3$ surfaces.
 As an application, we also construct a general semistable degeneration family of degree $d + 1$ threefolds in $\mathbb{P}^3 \times \mathbb{P}^1 \times \mathbb{P}^1$ such that a codimension 1 stratum is a surface of the above type.
 The real regulator indecomposability of our higher Chow cycles implies that the Griffiths group of the general fiber of these threefolds is non trivial.